squeak-today/squeak/README.md

-# Squeak - Comprehensive Input Made Easy! 🐭
+# Squeak - Comprehensible Input Made Easy! 🐭

 ## 🌍📚 What is Squeak?
 **Squeak** is the most convenient and easy-to-use source of "comprehensive input" for language learners!